Tiwa Savage: 2020–2022: Billboard cover story, charity foundation, Celia, Water & Garri, and honorary degree

-Savage's second extended play, titled Water & Garri, was released on 20 August 2021.
+Savage's second extended play, Water & Garri, was released on 20 August 2021.
 The EP comprises five tracks and features guest vocals from Nas, Brandy, Tay Iwar, Rich King, and Amaarae.
 It was supported by the singles "Tales by Moonlight" and "Somebody's Son"; the latter track features vocals by Brandy and peaked at number 19 on Billboard's Adult R&B Songs chart.
 Described by Savage as the "most spiritual journey through music so far", the EP blends Afrobeat with soulful R&B. In March 2022, Savage announced the Water & Garri North American Tour in support of the EP; the tour commenced in Brooklyn, New York, on 15 May 2022, and concluded in Toronto, on 19 June 2022.
-In a review of her Brooklyn show, Variety magazine commended her performance and homage to The Notorious B.I.G..
+In a review of her Brooklyn show, Variety magazine commended her performance and homage to The Notorious B.I.G.

 On 15 July 2022, Savage received an honorary degree from the University of Kent during a graduation ceremony at Canterbury Cathedral.
 She was awarded a doctor in music award for her inspirational and international career in music.
 Savage delivered an acceptance speech at the ceremony and sang a rendition of "Optimistic" by Sounds of Blackness.

-2023: Water & Garri film
+2023–present: Water & Garri film, coronation performance, and This One Is Personal

-In February 2023, Savage announced on Instagram that she co-produced the upcoming film Water and Garri with Meji Alabi.
-Savage's second extended play Water & Garri inspired the film's title.
-In addition to co-producing the film with Alabi, Savage will play the lead role.
-Shot in Cape Coast, Ghana, the film will also star Mike Afolarin, Andrew Bunting, and Jemima Osunde in supporting roles.
-Savage wrote and performed the film's original soundtrack, and will serve as an executive producer along with Vannessa Amadi-Ogbonna.
-The film depcits the story of Aisha, a U.S-based fashion designer who returns to her homeland to confront her past guilt.
+In February 2023, Savage announced on Instagram that she co-produced the film Water and Garri with Meji Alabi.
+Savage's second extended play, Water & Garri, inspired the film's title.
+In addition to co-producing the film with Alabi, Savage plays the lead role.
+Shot in Cape Coast, Ghana, the film also stars Mike Afolarin, Andrew Bunting, and Jemima Osunde in supporting roles.
+Savage wrote and performed the film's original soundtrack, and served as an executive producer along with Vannessa Amadi-Ogbonna.
+The film depicts the story of Aisha, a U.S-based fashion designer who returns to her homeland to confront her past guilt.

+On 7 May 2023, Savage performed at King Charles III's Coronation Concert, held at Windsor Castle; she wore a custom Lanre da Silva gown that showcased her Nigerian heritage.
+Savage's performance was praised, but her presence at the event was criticised on social media because of the UK's colonial history in Nigeria.

+On 26 February 2025, Savage was featured on Craig David's single "Commitment", which debuted and peaked at number 51 on the UK Singles Downloads Chart.
+Savage released her fourth studio, This One Is Personal, on 29 August 2025.
+The album has 15 tracks and was released via Empire Distribution.
+Its lead single, "You 4 Me", was produced by Mystro and contains a sample of Tamia's 1998 single "So Into You".